DANCON MARCH || Camp Novo Selo, Kosovo

 What is a DANCON March?

-DANCON March requirements:
+DANCON March Requirements:

 Can I wear the medal on my uniform?

-The short answer for U.S. Military personnel is no. The DANCON medal is only "honorary" and can only be accepted and retained.
-I cannot speak as to the wear of the medal for other Armies.
-It's a reminder that you had Type II fun and did something cool for bragging rights.
-Not being able to wear the medal shouldn't stop you from doing the march.
-It's more to it than that.
-Remember, this is a social event with multi-national troops.
-It is also a fundraiser for the Danish veteran programs.
+The short answer for U.S. military personnel is no. The DANCON medal is considered "honorary" and can only be accepted and retained, not worn on the uniform.
+I cannot speak for other armies' policies on wearing the medal.
+However, the medal is more of a reminder of the "Type II fun" you had and a badge of accomplishment for bragging rights.
+Don't let the inability to wear the medal discourage you from participating—it’s about more than just the award.
+The event is a social gathering with multinational troops and, importantly, serves as a fundraiser for Danish veteran programs.

 Does the medal change for each march?